buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertySets/Pset_EnergyRequirements.md

+# Pset_EnergyRequirements

 Property set for the application of energy requirements to facility and physical elements
 <!-- end of short definition -->